9 Practical and Sustainable Toilet Paper Alternatives

 Woodbridge bidet toilet combo

 A bidet toilet combo is a combination of a bidet seat and a toilet made and sold as one unit.
-They are mostly found in tankless and smart toilets.
+They are primarily found in tankless and smart toilets.

-If you are looking for total luxury then this are the bidets to buy.
+If you are looking for total luxury, these are the bidets to buy.
 High-end bidet toilet combos provide the following and more functions:

 • Auto lid opening and closing